Floorp-Projects/Floorp/remote/doc/cdp/PuppeteerVendor.md

 	 Examine the job logs and makes sure the run didn't get interrupted early by a crash or a hang, especially if you see a lot of `TEST-UNEXPECTED-MISSING` in the Treeherder Failure Summary.
-You might need to add new test skips or fix some new bug in the unit tests.
+You might need to add new test skips (especially for these tests as designed for Chrome only) or fix some new bug in the unit tests.
 This is the fun part.

 7. Once you are happy with the metadata and are ready to submit the sync patch up for review, run the Puppeteer test job on try again with `--rebuild 10`